jasondavies/tt-isa-documentation/WormholeB0/NoC/Ordering.md

 1. If the 1<sup>st</sup> packet is a write request, and the 2<sup>nd</sup> packet is a read request, then all of the writes from the 1<sup>st</sup> packet will be committed to memory before any of the reads for the 2<sup>nd</sup> packet start.
 2. If the 1<sup>st</sup> packet is a read request with `NOC_CMD_VC_LINKED` set, and the 2<sup>nd</sup> packet is any kind of request, then all of the memory reads for the 1<sup>st</sup> packet will be performed before any of the reads or writes from the 2<sup>nd</sup> packet.
 3. If the 1<sup>st</sup> packet is an atomic request with `NOC_CMD_RESP_MARKED` set, and the 2<sup>nd</sup> packet is also an atomic request, then the atomic operation from the 1<sup>st</sup> packet will complete before the atomic operation from the 2<sup>nd</sup> packet starts.
+4. If both packets are write requests to L1, and their address ranges overlap, then every byte in the overlapping range will receive the write from the 1<sup>st</sup> packet before receiving the write from the 2<sup>nd</sup> packet (note that this applies to each byte individually, not to the range as a whole).
-4. If both packets are write requests to MMIO addresses, the write for the 1<sup>st</sup> packet will be sent to the relevant MMIO device before the write for the 2<sup>nd</sup> packet is sent to the relevant MMIO device.
+5. If both packets are write requests to MMIO addresses, the write for the 1<sup>st</sup> packet will be sent to the relevant MMIO device before the write for the 2<sup>nd</sup> packet is sent to the relevant MMIO device.
 If the two requests are to the same MMIO device, ordering will be maintained all the way to the device, which will process the requests in order.
-5. If both packets are read requests, and either packet is reading from an MMIO address, the read for the 1<sup>st</sup> packet will finish before the read for the 2<sup>nd</sup> packet starts.
+6. If both packets are read requests, and either packet is reading from an MMIO address, the read for the 1<sup>st</sup> packet will finish before the read for the 2<sup>nd</sup> packet starts.

+Note that there are no ordering guarantees when a write to L1 is followed by a write to an MMIO address: the MMIO write _can_ race ahead of the L1 write.

 ## Stronger ordering